TerisaManuel/Tech-Background/03-hardware/README.md

 <br>

 **The Problem:**
-A laptop on a SOHO network could not communicate with other devices — caused by an incorrect default gateway.
+A laptop on a SOHO network could not communicate with other devices, caused by an incorrect default gateway.
 One of the most common issues an IT support technician encounters in the real world.

 **What I built:**
 - A SOHO network with a wireless router, PC, two laptops and a printer